Heating, ventilation, and air conditioning: Solar air conditioning

-Photovoltaic solar panels offer a new way to potentially decrease the operating cost of air conditioning.
+Photovoltaic solar panels can potentially decrease the operating cost of air conditioning.
 Traditional air conditioners run using alternating current, and hence, any direct-current solar power needs to be inverted to be compatible with these units.
 New variable-speed DC-motor units allow solar power to more easily run them since this conversion is unnecessary, and since the motors are tolerant of voltage fluctuations associated with variance in supplied solar power (e.g., due to cloud cover).

 Ventilation energy recovery

 Energy recovery systems sometimes utilize heat recovery ventilation or energy recovery ventilation systems that employ heat exchangers or enthalpy wheels to recover sensible or latent heat from exhausted air.
 This is done by transfer of energy from the stale air inside the home to the incoming fresh air from outside.

 Air conditioning energy

 The performance of vapor compression refrigeration cycles is limited by thermodynamics.
 These air conditioning and heat pump devices move heat rather than convert it from one form to another, so thermal efficiencies do not appropriately describe the performance of these devices.
 The Coefficient of performance (COP) measures performance, but this dimensionless measure has not been adopted.
 Instead, the Energy Efficiency Ratio (EER) has traditionally been used to characterize the performance of many HVAC systems.
 EER is the Energy Efficiency Ratio based on a 35 C outdoor temperature.
 To more accurately describe the performance of air conditioning equipment over a typical cooling season a modified version of the EER, the Seasonal Energy Efficiency Ratio (SEER), or in Europe the ESEER, is used.
 SEER ratings are based on seasonal temperature averages instead of a constant 35 °C outdoor temperature.
 The current industry minimum SEER rating is 14 SEER.
 Engineers have pointed out some areas where efficiency of the existing hardware could be improved.
 For example, the fan blades used to move the air are usually stamped from sheet metal, an economical method of manufacture, but as a result they are not aerodynamically efficient.
 A well-designed blade could reduce the electrical power required to move the air by a third.